zeroluck/docs/sources/admin-guide/deployment/centos.md

 ## Gluu Server Uninstallation

-Exit from chroot environment to main linux.
+Exit from chroot environment to main Linux.
 Stop the chroot environment, remove the Gluu Server, then remove the Gluu yum repository

 `# service gluu-server stop`